Historical & Cultural

 Cliff-top walks, independent shopping and traditional holiday favourites have made Clevedon famous for decades as a serene seaside escape.

-Clevedon is a beautiful Victorian seaside town overlooking the Severn Estuary.
+Clevedon in Somerset is a beautiful Victorian seaside town overlooking the Severn Estuary.

 What to do in Clevedon